What's New!

 hold their Hungarian conquests, but on November 1, they were defeated at Gran and had to seek refuge in Belgrade, which was the cornerstone

 of the Ottoman defensive line in Europe.
-Here the dissatisfaction of the sultan for the unsuccessful
+Here the dissatisfaction of Sultan Mehmet IV for the unsuccessful

-campaign sealed the fate of Kara Mustafà; the Gran Vizir was
+campaign sealed the fate of Kara Mustafà; the Gran Vizier was

 by the adjective "infelix" (unhappy) in a sort of post-mortem mockery.